Thursday AM Forecast: Scattered showers to end week, Warm and Humid weekend ahead

 After recording the first 90° afternoon of the year on Wednesday, an increase in cloud cover and scattered showers will keep temperatures a bit cooler to conclude the workweek.
 The weekend, however, will welcome back the very warm conditions.

 Today & Tonight: Mainly cloudy skies early Thursday will keep conditions very mild to start off the day.
 Morning temperatures around southern Louisiana will hang out in the low to mid 70's with patchy areas of fog around.
 With the mostly cloudy conditions set to stick around for most of the day, temperatures will struggle to heat up, only rising around 10°, into the mid 80's during the afternoon.
 Scattered showers and storms are possible, especially north of I-10/12, during the day as a result of a weak disturbance in the atmosphere.
-Some may see no rain at all.
+One or two storms may become strong to severe.

 Once the sun sets, the lack of convective energy will limit storm development overnight, but the clouds will stick around.
 Early Friday morning, temperatures are forecasted to be near 71° in Baton Rouge.